Medication Abortion Now Accounts for More Than Half of All US Abortions

 The introduction and availability of medication abortion has proven to be a game changer in expanding abortion care in the United States, and it will likely be an even more important option for people to obtain an abortion as many states continue to pass legislation to bar or restrict abortion access.

 Every three years, the Guttmacher Institute contacts all known facilities providing abortion in the country to collect information about service provision, including the total number of medication abortions provided.
-The most recent survey, collecting information for 2019 and 2020, is still underway.
-Preliminary data reflect information obtained from approximately 75% of US clinics that provided abortion care in 2020; the final proportion of all abortions represented by medication abortion is likely to closely match the current estimate.
+The most recent survey, collecting information for 2019 and 2020, is available here.
+Preliminary data, published in February 2022, reflected information obtained from approximately 75% of US clinics that provided abortion care in 2020; the final proportion of all abortions represented by medication abortion changed by only one percentage point.
 These counts only include provision of medication abortion overseen by clinicians and do not account for self-managed abortion.

 Hospitals accounted for only 3% of abortions provided in all survey years.
 Figures in the above graphic for 2000–2014 do not include abortions provided in hospitals, while those for 2017 and 2020 do.
-If figures were adjusted to account for that share, the proportion of all abortions that were medication abortions in 2000–2014 would be the same or 1% lower.
+If figures were adjusted to account for that share, the proportion of all abortions that were medication abortions in 2000–2014 would be the same or one percentage point lower.